floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_proxy.md

 ## Example

-In the following example we run an nginx proxy in front of a 3-node Elasticsearch cluster.
+In the following example we run an nginx proxy in front of a 3-node OpenSearch/Elasticsearch cluster.
 For the sake of simplicity we use hardcoded values for `x-proxy-user` and `x-proxy-roles`.
 In a real world example you would set these headers dynamically.

 ```
 events {